1c-syntax/bsl-language-server/docs/en/diagnostics/DeletingCollectionItem.md

 # Deleting an item when iterating through collection using the operator "For each ...
 In ...
 Do"

 Don't delete elements of collection %s when iterating through collection using the operator **For each ...
 In ...
 Do**.
+Because it change index of next element.

 Example: